reside-ic/privateer/README.md

 ## License

-`reside-porter` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`privateer` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.